isekream/CodeCompass/windsurfrules.md

 - Follow the principle of least surprise in API and function design.
 - Prefer automated formatting and linting tools.

+### Code Comments
+- Write comments that explain *why* code exists or works a certain way, not just *what* it does.
+- Comment complex logic, workarounds, non-obvious intent, and significant design choices.
+- Avoid commenting obvious code, restating the code, or including version control metadata.
+- Use documentation comments (docstrings) for all public APIs, explaining purpose, parameters, returns, and exceptions.
+- Follow language-specific conventions for documentation comments (Javadoc, JSDoc, docstrings).
+- Use standardized tags like `TODO`, `FIXME`, or `HACK` for code needing attention, with context and issue references.
+- Keep comments updated when code changes; outdated comments are worse than no comments.
+- Remove commented-out code; use version control to track previous implementations.

 ## Language-Specific Rules

 ### Python Rules